AreonDev/FreezingArcher/README.md

-FurryLana
+FreezingArcher
 =========
-A 3D snake game
+A 3D game engine (framework)

 About the name
 --------------
 It was a name suggestion from github.

-WILLY WAS HERE XP